 - The AAP supports legislation prohibiting access to tanning salons or use of artificial tanning devices by children under 18 years of age.

-- Drink plenty of water, non-carbonated and non-alcoholic drinks, even if you do not feel thirsty.
+- Drink plenty of water even if you do not feel thirsty.

 - Stay within the designated swimming area and ideally within the visibility of a lifeguard.